 General information

 This information focuses on Superior Court bench trials (where the judge, not a jury, decides your case).
-You should also consult with the judicial assistant for your assigned judge to ask about any specific requirements of that judge.
+You should also consult with the judicial assistant for your assigned judge to find out about any specific requirements of that judge.

 - Steps in a Trial from the American Bar Association